jdpgrailsdev/oasis-timeline/README.md

 The timeline is hosted at [https://www.oasis-timeline.com](https://www.oasis-timeline.com).

-A feed of the timeline events is available on Twitter at [@OasisTimeline](https://twitter.com/oasistimeline).
+A feed of the timeline events is available on Twitter at [@OasisTimeline](https://twitter.com/oasistimeline) and on Bluesky [@oasistimeline.bsky.social](https://bsky.app/profile/oasistimeline.bsky.social).

 ## Projects